What is a Free Virtual Card?

 Virtual Cards are a key component to not only securing each payment you make to your vendors, but also ensuring your cost to pay vendors is as low as possible.
 Virtual Cards (also known as tokenized payments) are a free, electronic payment method that allows you to earn rebates on every single payment made.
 Your business literally gets paid to make payments!

-Let’s review how they work: Rather than using the card in your wallet, when you choose to pay via virtual card your vendor receives a 1-time use, randomly generated 16-digit number called a ‘token,’ which is algorithmically derived from your bank account information.
+Let’s review how they work: Rather than using the card in your wallet, when you choose to pay via virtual card your vendor receives a 1-time use, randomly generated 16-digit number called a ‘token,’ which is algorithmically derived from your bank account information in a process called payment tokenization.
 This electronic ‘token’ can only be charged by your vendor once for the exact amount you specify—no more and no less.
 This means that you never have to give your bank account, or any other sensitive information, to your vendors and you can be confident that the charge will never differ from what you expected.

 Let’s Talk Rebates